theforeman/foreman-ansible-modules/roles/content_view_promotion_rollback_publish/README.md

 If you only want to use this role for staging new content_view_versions, simply set the variable **publish_only** to **True** (this can be done in vars/main.yml or elsewhere).
 This action will only publish a new content_view_version to the content_views described in the dictionary.

-If you want to rollback (reverse promote) lifecycle environments simply set the variable **rollback** to **True** (this can be done in vars/main.yml or elsewhere).
+If you want to rollback (reverse promote) lifecycle environments simply set the variable **rollback** to **True**.
 This action will only roll back lifecycle_environments in the content views described in main dictionary.

 Foreman information is accessed by way setting the vars below: